MorpheusAIs/Docs/!KEYDOCS README FIRST!/WhitePaper.md

 A great deal of the leading research that has been done in this area of "Proof of Contribution" is by the good folks at the TEA Protocol.
 Including Max Howell the developer of Home Brew.
 More details can be found [here](https://docs.tea.xyz/tea-white-paper/white-paper).
 Morpheus may consider leveraging TEA after its launch in 2024.

 ## Compute Proof & Reward:
 A Compute Provider is defined as any entity running a full node that provides compute resources, has a MOR address and offers IPS (inferences per second, an atomic unit of inferences in AI) bids through the Router.
 When a Provider wins the bid, it provides the compute resource (GPUs, etc) for various AI models to the user.
 Providers should need to prove they have a given LLM, by signing hash of LLM model with their key.
 Compute Providers are ONLY paid when there is demand for their compute.
-This prevents the situation where large portions of MOR are emitted prematurely when the network doesn’t need it.
+This prevents the situation where large portions of MOR are emitted prematurely when the network doesn't need it.

 To qualify to receive Compute requests, a Compute Provider's address must HODL MOR tokens which discourage Sybil attacks.

-Provider’s hardware type is irrelevant to the network, so long as they satisfy the User’s Pass/Fail test.
+Provider's hardware type is irrelevant to the network, so long as they satisfy the User's Pass/Fail test.
 Any Provider bidding on more Queries than they can efficiently process will be penalized by failing this test.

 The Router is a software application that has a MOR address and negotiates the 2-sided market between Users and Providers.
 The Router registers and tracks Provider addresses and bids, processes Requests from Users, records [miliseconds] and Pass/Fail tests of processed Requests, and instructs the Compute Contract to credit eligible Providers for payment in MOR when requested.
 The Router never sends or receives MOR transactions (nor transactions on any blockchain).
 The Router never sees the content of a Request, nor the response.

 ### Workflow
 1) Users, Providers, and Router all create MOR pub keys (this is their identity and all messages are signed as such).
-2) If User hodls any balance of MOR, User may submit a signed Request for Compute “RFC” message to the Router.
+2) If User hodls any balance of MOR, User may submit a signed Request for Compute "RFC" message to the Router.
-3) Router prioritizes RFCs based on User’s MOR balance.
+3) Router prioritizes RFCs based on User's MOR balance.
 4) Router selects Provider that supports the [LLM], prioritized based on lowest Bid per IPS in MOR.
 5) Router sends liveness check to Provider.
 If Pass, then:
 6) Router connects User to the Provider over TCP/IP.